Environment-Aware Channel Inference via Cross-Modal Flow: From Multimodal Sensing to Wireless Channels: Learning and Optimization for Environment-Aware Channel Inference

 The parameters of the multimodal stochastic encoder $\psi$ and the neural velocity field $\theta$, as well as the temperature coefficient $\tau$ are jointly optimized with the overall learning objective (\ref{eq:overall_objective}).
 In this paper, we opt for the adaptive moment estimation (Adam) method as the gradient-descent optimizer, because it offers fast and stable convergence by adaptively adjusting per-parameter learning rates.
 The training process is detailed in Algorithm \ref{alg:train_crossmodal}.

 With the learned parameters $\psi^*$ and $\theta^*$, Fig.~\ref{fig:Channel_Inference_Framework} shows the pipeline for estimating the wireless channel from multimodal sensing data.
-During channel inference, the multimodal stochastic encoder $q_{\psi^{*}}$ encodes the RGB image $\mathbf{M}$, the point cloud $\mathbf{C}$, and the position coordinate $\mathbf{p}$ into the mean $\boldsymbol{\mu}$ and the variance $\boldsymbol{\sigma}$.
-Whilst the initial state is reparameterized via (\ref{eq:VE_repara}) during training, we adopt a maximum-a-posteriori (MAP) deterministic initialization during inference by setting the initial state to the mode of the multivariate Gaussian distribution, i.e., $\mathbf{x}_0=\boldsymbol{\mu}$.
-This strategy eliminates sampling-induced variability, thereby yielding more stable and accurate point estimates for CSI acquisition.
+During channel inference, the multimodal stochastic encoder $q_{\psi^{*}}$ encodes the RGB image $\mathbf{M}$, the point cloud $\mathbf{C}$, and the position coordinate $\mathbf{p}$ into the mean $\boldsymbol{\mu}$ and the standard deviation $\boldsymbol{\sigma}$.
+Whilst the initial state is sampled via the reparameterization trick (\ref{eq:VE_repara}) during training to support Monte Carlo optimization of the CFM objective, we use deterministic maximum-a-posteriori (MAP) initialization during inference by setting $\mathbf{x}_0=\boldsymbol{\mu}$.
+This choice does not alter the generative nature of the proposed cross-modal flow, but serves as a practical inference strategy that fixes the ODE initial state to a representative high-probability point of the learned Gaussian latent distribution, thereby improving the stability and accuracy of multimodal CSI inference.
 To achieve the terminal state, we integrate the ODE in (\ref{eq:ODE_definition_a}) from $t=0$ to $t=1$, where the true velocity field $u(\mathbf{x}_{t}, t)$ is replaced by the learned neural velocity field $v_{\theta}(\mathbf{x}_{t}, t)$.
 In practice, the integration interval $t\in [0,1]$ is discretized into $K$ steps with step size $h = 1/K$.
 Over each step $k$, we have

 which corresponds to the first-order (forward Euler) update.

 To improve the numerical accuracy of the integration, we adopt the second-order Adams-Bashforth method \cite{hairer1993solving}.
 The update for $k = 1,\dots,K-1$ is given by